saurabhchoudhury/architecture-center/docs/guide/architecture-styles/n-tier.md

 - For high availability, place two or more NVAs in an availability set, with an external load balancer to distribute Internet requests across the instances.
 For more information, see [Deploy highly available network virtual appliances][ha-nva].

-- You can extend the Azure virtual network to your on-premises network using a site-to-site virtual private network (VPN) or Azure Expressroute.
+- You can extend the Azure virtual network to your on-premises network using a site-to-site virtual private network (VPN) or Azure ExpressRoute.
 For more information, see [Hybrid network][hybrid-network].

 - If your organization uses Active Directory to manage identity, you may want to extend your Active Directory environment to the Azure VNet.
 For more information, see [Identity management][identity].